Home » Blog » Europe » Portugal » Portugal Road Trip: FULL 14-Day Itinerary

-Beautiful nature, perfect beaches for surfing, buzzing metropoles and scenic hinterland mountains, waterfalls and lush green parks – the list of reasons why you should not wait too long to pay a visit to Portugal is endless.
+Beautiful nature, perfect beaches for surfing, buzzing metropoles and scenic hinterland mountains, waterfalls and lush green parks – the list of reasons why you should visit Portugal is endless.

-To make it easier for you to get off your butt – excuse the language – and book that flight, I have put together the ideal itinerary for you, so that you’ll be able to enjoy your trip to a maximum.
+To make it easier for you to book that flight and go, I have put together the ideal itinerary with all the best placed in Portugal for you, so that you’ll be able to enjoy your trip to a maximum.

-How Long To Plan For A Trip To Portugal
+How Long To Plan For A Road Trip To Portugal

 This itinerary is designed for 10 to 14 days.
 If you have more time, you will also find alternative places to see and things to do which are close to the original route.
 I will point them out as we go.

-Portugal can offer you perfect climate pretty much all year around.
-Depending on the season you might only have to alternate your route a bit, as hot summer days are mostly better spend at the beach or even better, right in the ocean.
+Portugal can offer you a perfect climate pretty much all year round.
+Depending on the season you might only have to alternate your route a bit, as hot summer days are mostly better spent at the beach or even better, right in the ocean.

-There are plenty of options how to move around the country and public transport works mostly just fine.
+There are plenty of options for moving around the country and public transport works mostly just fine.
 As some destinations like the surfy town of Peniche may not be reachable directly via train though, I think the best way to go exploring in Portugal is road tripping.

 However, when planning your trip, do not underestimate the time you will need for the road.
 Yes, distances on the map look like they are nothing, but roads in Portugal especially in the hinterland tend to be extremely curvy.
 So be aware: Calculate more time and take your time.
 Enjoying the scenery does have its upsides after all!